 In the early years, schools bought radios and phonographs for the students’ entertainment during the long winter evenings.
 In later years there were games, movie nights, dances and parties.

-With the help of their teachers, students published newspapers and yearbooks, a few of which survive, including St Anthony’s News, the Moccasin News, the Moccasin Telegram, Voice of the North, and Assiniboia Highlights, as well as newsletters from Pine Creek and Marieval, and the Assiniboia yearbook ‘Keewatin’.
+With the help of their teachers, students published newspapers and yearbooks, a few of which survive, including St Anthony’s News, the Moccasin News, the Moccasin Telegram, The Crusader, Voice of the North, and Assiniboia Highlights, as well as newsletters from Pine Creek and Marieval, and the Assiniboia yearbook ‘Keewatin’.

 Ojibwa and Cree syllabics, developed by James Evans, a Methodist missionary, to give the Ojibwa and Cree a written language, were taught in some schools so that the children could write home to their parents.
 St Anthony’s News reported in 1951 that: